 Sometimes, due to temperature conditions that hedgehogs are not prepared for, our pets do attempt to enter a hibernation state.
 This can be very dangerous for them, and if they are not warmed appropriately, hibernation can be fatal.
-Even if they are warmed before they die, hibernation attempts can be very hard on a hedgehog's health.
+Even if they are warmed and rescued from a hibernation attempt, it can be very hard on a hedgehog's health.
 Respiratory infections, lowered immune system, dehydration, and organ failure can occur as a result.

 Some hedgehogs, especially those that are older, very young, or have health issues, may be prone to hibernation even at 74 degrees.
 These hedgehogs may benefit from having a heating pad set on low under one corner of their cage to provide them with a warmer zone to go to in case they get cool.
 This would be in addition to their regular heat source.

 CHE (ceramic heat emitter) bulb with a heat lamp.
 When choosing a heat bulb it is important to choose the CHE, as it does not let off any light, only heat.

 Space heater or house heat to warm the entire room that the hedgehog is in.

 Heating pads and discs should only be used as a secondary heat source and not as the hedgehog’s only source of warmth.
 One must be cautious with heating options so that they aren’t knocked over causing burns, injuries or fires.